 Applied Developmental Psychology: executive function; social cognition; intervention

-Nicole is a second-year doctoral student working with Dr. Sabine Doebel in the Developing Minds Lab.
+Nicole is a third-year doctoral student working with Dr. Sabine Doebel in the Developing Minds Lab.
 She graduated from the University of Minnesota with a bachelor of science in Developmental Psychology and Neuroscience in 2015.
 She studies how children develop executive function (neurocognitive skills involved in self-control) and how these skills are related to key developmental outcomes, including social cognitive skills like theory of mind understanding and self-awareness.
 She is also interested in how these skills can be trained and improved to promote adaptive functioning.

 Stucke, N., Stoet, G., & Doebel, S. (under review).
 What Are the Kids Doing?
 Children’s Time Use and Relations with Executive Function During the COVID-19 Pandemic.